adwyze/blog/src/posts/our-new-identity-granular/index.md

 data to weeks, months or quarter?
 Easy peasy.
 * Want to actually look at the creatives running on your channels and break down performance by region, audience or campaigns?
 Done and done!
-* Would you like to see FB Pixel No.s and compare with Google Analytics/BigQuery or Appsflyer all in one table?
+* Would you like to see FB Pixel metrics and compare with Google Analytics/BigQuery or Appsflyer all in one table?
 You got it!
 * Want to create your own metrics to see how you are measuring up to your monthly targets?
 All in one place.